 Panicking because Halloween is coming soon?
 Do you need a quick low budget dress up idea for a party?
 We have gathered up some Do-It-Yourself (DIY) costume ideas that your kids might just love!
+We also have some tips on how to easily find the perfect Halloween mask for your kid.
 Check out these great ideas and link over to the suggested site to get the details.

 - Little Bandit – This costume is great for both girls and boys.
 The materials needed are a striped black and white t-shirt, black pants, black shoes, a black beanie, a white muslin bag, and black felt.
 This costume is very easy to put together because the only thing that you will create is the eye mask which will be cut out from the felt paper.
 The white muslin bag will serve as the money bag of the little bandit.
 See more at Make It and Love It.